DarioMastro95/CleverTransfo-Inductor-Doc/src/Thermo-shrink-ribbons.md

 ### Table fields (thermo shrink ribbons)

-- **Weight gr/m**: Weight grams per meter.
+- **Weight gr/m**: weight grams per meter.
 Data are retrievable from the supplier.
-- **Code**: The code defines the type of ribbon, normally = NAT.
+- **Code**: the code defines the type of ribbon, normally = NAT.
 Different ribbons can be defined during customisation and different codes will be defined accordingly.
 - **Material**: material abbreviation.
 By opening the drop-down menu of the Material field, you see a list of all available materials and can choose the correct abbreviation.
 - **Thickness**: the thickness of the ribbon.
 - **Width**: the width of the ribbon.